xhu/xhu.github.io/content/research.md

 with Haoran Lei
 <details>
   <summary>Abstract</summary>
   <p>We study a general credence goods model with N problem types and N treatments.
 Communication between the expert seller and the client is modeled as cheap talk.
 We find that the expert's equilibrium payoffs admit a geometric characterization, described by the quasiconcave envelope of his belief-based profits function under discriminatory pricing.
 We establish the existence of client-worst equilibria, apply the geometric characterization to previous research on credence goods, and provide a necessary and sufficient condition for when communication benefits the expert.
-For the binary case, we solve for all equilibria and analyze their welfare properties.s </p>
+For the binary case, we solve for all equilibria and analyze their welfare properties. </p>
 </details>

 [paper-cg]: https://doi.org/10.48550/arXiv.2303.13295